ese-detkin-lab/ese5190-2022-lab2b-esp/lab/Feedback.md

 For example,
 #### "Use the capabilities of your sequencer to implement the ADPS9960 protocol and control the sensor."
 <img width="628" alt="image" src="https://user-images.githubusercontent.com/84453030/202734660-6a779d28-6522-44ec-b22c-f8d326fc198a.png">
 More definition and clarify are needed for "one-off PIO implementation".
 I am confused what is called one-off pio and what's the difference from using sequencer.
 As from part 7, the sequencer included the pio low level functions, and the i2c.pio also has pio in it.
-I would appreciate it exactly in what sequence/steps the data/instructions should flow.

 And I really appreciate the professors' patience to answering questions!